-A blank mind and a good night’s rest are imperative conditions for a successful morning and a productive day.
-The following are 10 of the best evening habits to clear your thoughts and to set your mind for success before going to bed.
+A good night’s sleep is an essential condition for a successful morning and a productive day.
+The following are ten of the best evening habits to clear your thoughts and to set your mind for success before going to bed.

 1. Check your to-do list and create a new one

-As mentioned in almost every personal growth book, daily or weekly to-do lists are a must for anyone who aspires to do anything.
-Ever wondered why to-do lists are praised so often?
+Daily or weekly to-do lists are a must for anyone who aspires to do anything.
+Ever wondered why people praise to-do lists are so often?
 Because they work.

-Bar some kind of miraculous circumstances, a to-do list will track your progress and act as a silent companion throughout your projects.
-This is why creating and monitoring to-do lists is an integral section of my night routine.
+A to-do list will track your progress and act as a silent companion throughout your projects.
+That’s why creating and monitoring to-do lists is an integral section of my night routine.

-Personally, I have pretty strict rules.
-I don’t even think about going to bed until I cross off all the tasks on my list.
+I have pretty strict rules.
+I don’t even think about going to bed before crossing off all the tasks on my list.
 If that sounds too radical, start slow.

 Look at your to-do list and define the essentials.
-If at least 4 out of 5 essential tasks are completed, you can go to bed knowing that your day was a success.
+If you’ve completed at least four out of five essential tasks, you can go to bed knowing that your day was a success.

-Speaking of which, whether you have to postpone certain to-dos or add new ones to your plans, preparing for the next day is a crucial evening habit.
+Speaking of which, whether you have to postpone particular to-dos or add new ones to your plans, preparing for the next day is a crucial evening habit.

-Consequently, drafting a new to-do list before going to sleep is among the best evening habits to set the foundations for a productive morning.
+Consequently, drafting a new to-do list is among the best evening habits to set the foundations for a productive morning.